jordanlevy001/Amazon_Vine_Analysis/README.md

 ## Summary
 Within this dataset, there was no bias for reviews in the Vine program.
-It is critical to highlight that less than 1% of the total reviews in this dataset were from Vine members.
+It is critical to highlight that less than 0.001% of the total reviews in this dataset were from Vine members.
 Only 2 of 3105520 reviews were from Vine members.
-This analysis should be repeated for other available datasets.
+This analysis should be repeated for other available datasets that contain a more equal distribution of Vine and non-Vine member reviews.